Raman-Malhotra/Simple-weather-app/README.md

-# My Weather App:A min Weather App
+# My Weather App:A mini Weather App

 this is a simple app which tracks live weather from an api